will-zzz/NT_Habits/README.md

 Ironically, working on a productivity app every day kicked me into high gear and made me more productive.
 I focused on getting better, and over time my shoulders healed.
 Therefore, the demo does not include any on-chain items yet but can still be used as a goal setter and habit tracker.

+Also, I sold the NFT... so I couldn't exactly build it with Web3 support as planned.

 ## Run Locally

 Clone the project